reposense/RepoSense/docs/PublishingGuide.md

 1. You may change the expression after `cron:` to a schedule of your choice.
 Read more about cron syntax [here](https://help.github.com/en/actions/reference/events-that-trigger-workflows#scheduled-events-schedule).
 1. Commit your changes.

 Alternatively, you can trigger an update by pushing an empty commit to your fork.
-GitHub Actions currently do not support manual triggers.
+Currently, the GitHub Actions UI does not support the manual execution of workflows.

 ### Specifying which version of RepoSense to use